19hours/sg-statutes/Acts/Singapore Land Authority Act.md

 10\.—(1) The Authority may appoint from amongst its own members or from other persons who are not members such number of committees as it thinks fit for purposes which, in the opinion of the Authority, would be better regulated and managed by means of such committees.

-(2) The Authority may, subject to such conditions or restrictions as it thinks fit, delegate to any such committee appointed under subsection (1) or to the Chairman or Chief Executive or to any other member, officer or employee of the Authority, any of the functions or powers of the Authority under this Act or any other written law, except —
+(2) The Authority may, subject to such conditions or restrictions as it thinks fit, delegate to any such committee appointed under subsection (1) or to the Chairman or Chief Executive or to any other member, officer or employee of the Authority, any of the functions or powers of the Authority under this Act or any other written law.

-(a) the power of delegation conferred by this section; and

-(b) the power to make any subsidiary legislation.
+(a) [Deleted by Act 5 of 2018 wef 01/04/2018]

+(b) [Deleted by Act 5 of 2018 wef 01/04/2018]

+[Act 5 of 2018 wef 01/04/2018]

 (3) Any function or power delegated under subsection (2) to any committee or person may be performed or exercised by the committee or person to whom it has been delegated in the name and on behalf of the Authority.

-(4) No delegation under this section shall prevent the performance or exercise of any function or power by the Authority.
+(4) [Deleted by Act 5 of 2018 wef 01/04/2018]

 ## PART IV

 PROVISIONS RELATING TO STAFF

-### Appointment of Chief Executive
+### Chief Executive, officers and employees, etc.

-11\.—(1) The Authority shall, with the approval of the Minister, appoint a Chief Executive of the Authority on such terms and conditions as the Authority may determine.

-(2) The Chief Executive shall —

-(a) be known by such designation as the Authority may determine;

-(b) be responsible to the Authority for the proper administration and management of the functions and affairs of the Authority in accordance with the policy laid down by the Authority; and

-(c) not be removed from office without the consent of the Minister.

-(3) If the Chief Executive is unable to perform his duties for any period, by reason of absence from Singapore, illness or for any other reason, another person may be appointed by the Authority to act in the place of the Chief Executive during such period.
+11\.—(1) There must be a Chief Executive of the Authority, whose appointment, removal, discipline and promotion must be in accordance with the Public Sector (Governance) Act 2018.

+(2) The Authority may, subject to the Public Sector (Governance) Act 2018, appoint an individual to act temporarily as the Chief Executive during any period, or during all periods, when the Chief Executive —

+(a) is absent from duty or Singapore; or

+(b) is, for any reason, unable to perform the duties of the office.

-(4) The Authority may, from time to time, appoint and employ on such terms and conditions as the Authority may determine such other employees, consultants and agents as may be necessary for the effective performance of its functions.
+(3) The Authority may, subject to the Public Sector (Governance) Act 2018, appoint and employ, on such terms and conditions as it may determine, such other officers, employees, consultants and agents as may be necessary for the effective performance of its functions.

+[Act 5 of 2018 wef 01/04/2018]

 ### Protection from personal liability